stoiandl/auto-workflow/README.md

 ## Connectors
 Production-grade connectors are available as optional extras.
-The first shipped connector is Postgres (psycopg3 pool-backed), with optional SQLAlchemy helpers.
+Today we ship Postgres (psycopg3 pool-backed) and ADLS2 (Azure Data Lake Storage Gen2).
+SQLAlchemy helpers for Postgres are optional.

 Install: